heptarch/heptarch.github.io/drafts/demon-bh.md

 After the $n$th particle is observed, the $n$ qutrit is placed in state $|\pm\rangle$, depending on whether it got sorted into the fast or slow chamber.
+This should allow for the second law to be violated to the tune of roughly $nk_B T \ln 2$, one bit for each trit.